 ACAS Enrichment Camps

-We offer a series of enrichment camps throughout the year that offers parents a safe and reaffirming place for their child(ren) while they’re at work or take a break; and where positive socialization happens for their children in an affirming way through play, creative expression, hands-on experiences and critical thinking exercises using culturally sensitive and practical everyday materials that expand reading and calculation skills.
+Our summer camp is where positive socialization happens for children in an affirming way through play, creative expression, hands-on experiences and critical thinking exercises using culturally sensitive and practical everyday materials that expand reading and calculation skills.

 Our staff members are professionals in the field of education and/or the performing arts.
 Our activities and classes are grounded in African and African-American culturally relevant values, and encourage collaboration to provide a well-structured, orderly environment.
 We capitalize on children’s growth and development and have tons of fun in the process.

 Summer Camp Dates: June 17th to August 9th (8 weeks)